exakat/exakat/docs/Commands.rst

 ####

 * `-R` is not compulsory : you may omit it, then, provide PHP files in the `projects/<name>/code` folder by the mean you want.
-* `php exakat.phar init -p <name> -R <directory> -symlink` : this creates a symlink to a local folder in the server.
-* `php exakat.phar init -p <name> -R <directory> -copy` : this copies a local folder in the projects folder for analysis

 project
 -------